Joaofcpereira8/42Cursus_Minishell/README.md

 This project was evaluated and received an almost perfect score, highlighting its quality and completeness.

 ## Acknowledgements
-- Special thanks to my instructors and peers who provided guidance and support throughout the development of this project.
+- Special thanks to my peers who provided guidance and support throughout the development of this project.
 - And a special thanks to my colleague and project partner <a href="https://github.com/berestv" target="_blank">Bernardo</a>.

 ## Attention